xBimTeam/XbimWebUI/resources/tutorials/1_Hello_building.md

     </body>
     </html>

 Well, this was pretty easy wasn't it?
-We just referenced the *xbim.browser.bundle.js* library, create {@link xViewer xViewer} object passing id of `<canvas>` element and start animation.
+We just referenced the *xbim.browser.bundle.js* library, create {@link Viewer Viewer} object passing id of `<canvas>` element and start animation.
 This is it!
-Just make sure you are running from web server, not just as a local file because xViewer uses AJAX to fetch the wexBIM data and some browsers impose CORS restrictions even on local HTML files.
+Just make sure you are running from web server, not just as a local file because Viewer uses AJAX to fetch the wexBIM data and some browsers impose CORS restrictions even on local HTML files.
 Also make sure you don't use IE less than 11 because you need to have support for WebGL.
 You will learn how to check prerequisites at the end of this tutorial.
 If it still doesn't work check your webserver is serving wexBIM file as a static content.
 If you don't want to install webserver only because of this I recommend [Mongoose](https://code.google.com/p/mongoose/).